 There are a few other possible causes to consider.
 To combat these, choose a tree from an organic farm that is as clean as possible.

-- Dust mites: A tree out in the open air is very susceptible to an invasion of microscopic dust mites, especially if the season has been damp.
+Allergy Partners points out that dust mites can trigger allergic reactions to Christmas trees.
+A tree out in the open air is very susceptible to an invasion of microscopic dust mites, especially if the season has been damp.

 How to Survive Christmas Tree Allergies

-After you've done everything you can to get a clean, dry tree in a species that doesn't bother you, there are a few other tips to help you survive the holiday season with less sneezing.
+After you've done everything ,you can to get a clean, dry tree in a species that doesn't bother you, there are a few other tips to help you survive the holiday season with less sneezing.
 Give these ideas a shot.

 - If OTC medicines don't work, it's time to consult your doctor for possible remedies and/or an allergy prescription.

 - Some people turn to homeopathic remedies, such as herbal pills and extract/tinctures.